pouakai-tarns-sunrise-mount-taranaki

 Pouakai Tarns walk key facts

 Pouakai Tarns walk difficulty and incline: Because the Pouakai Tarns walk is on boardwalk there won’t be any scrambling involved.
-We personally found it an easy hike, however there are a lot of stairs involved.
+We found it an easy hike, however there are a lot of stairs involved.
 But because the incline is gradual, you won’t feel it too much.

 Tip!
 One important recommendation for people who usually hike with hiking poles is to leave them in the car!
 Bringing hiking poles along the Pouakai Tarns day walk is of no use at all because the boardwalk has gaps in between the wooden planks.
 This will only make it a hassle to bring them with you and there are not many moments where it’s necessary to use them.